Nose Piercings: Guide & Images

 In some cases, it may look like your piercing has fully healed when it hasn’t.
 Ergo, if you try to remove your jewelry at that point, you should do it gently.

 It can be easy to get an infection when you have a nose piercing.
 The nose is a perfect spot for bacteria after all.
 It’s moist and you’re constantly touching it with your filthy hands.
 If people sneeze or cough around you, you’re breathing in their bacteria and germs.
 Because of this, it shouldn’t come as a surprise to anyone how much bacteria is in your nose constantly.

 The best thing you can do to ward off developing infections is to wash your hands every time before you touch your nose piercings.
 That’s important with any piercing you have, but it’s especially important with nasal piercings.
 Unlike with a belly button piercing, you can’t just put a shirt over the top of the nose piercing and forget it’s there.

-To reduce your odds of getting an infection, make sure you clean your piercing site twice a day with that salt water solution we discussed earlier.
+To reduce your odds of getting an infection, make sure you clean your piercing site twice a day with that saline solution we discussed earlier.

 Figuring out when you have an infection in your nose can be hard to do, but it’s important because the longer you let an infection go without addressing it, the more difficult it can be to treat.
 Prompt treatment may save you a lot of worries, and even some money as well because you may only need one antibiotic to get the job done.

 Some of the most commons signs of infection include redness, swelling, pain and pus.
 You can even have a fever and the chills during really bad infections.
 If that happens, it means the infection is no longer localized – it’s getting out of control throughout your body.
 You’ll have to call the doctor immediately when there’s a fever and other signs of infection.

 It’s also worth mentioning that bumps on a nose piercing can also be a sign of infection, but not always.